sraboy/skaa_editor/other/licenses/readme.md

 ---

 - **7KAA (game)** refers to the Seven Kingdoms: Ancient Adversaries game (www.7kfans.com).
 The entire game, except for the music, has been released by its creator, Enlight Software (http://www.enlight.com), under the GPLv3.

 ---

+- **GameSetExporter** refers to the Visual Studio solution and application in other/util/GameSetExporter.
+This is simply a utility to dump all the game set data (std.set) to a CSV.
+This sub-project is released under the GPLv3.

+---